|Nutrition Facts (per serving)|

 Sprinkle cheese into the bottom of the pie crust; set aside.

 In a medium-sized bowl, combine the eggs, milk, cream, flour, chives, salt, and pepper, and beat with a wire whisk until the mixture is smooth and incorporated.

-Pour this mixture, which is technically a custard, carefully over the cheeses in the crust.
+Pour the custard mixture carefully over the cheeses in the crust.

 Bake the quiche for 40 to 50 minutes until the quiche is puffed, golden brown, and set.
-Let stand for 5 minutes.
+Let stand for 5 minutes before cutting into wedges.
+Serve and enjoy.